 Working on elections

-Find out about elections vacancies.
+Find out about elections vacancies and working on polling day.

 Local elections will be held in the Leeds City Council area on Thursday 7 May 2026.

-To register your interest for working at the elections please complete our online application form.
 We will only contact you if a suitable position becomes available.
 Vacancies can arise any time up until the day before polling day (6 May).

-If you are appointed to a role at the elections you will be required to provide evidence of your right to work.
+If you are appointed to a role at the elections, you will be required to provide evidence of your right to work.
 This is applicable to everyone.
 Details of how to have your right to work checked will be included with appointment offers.

 All election duties are subject to statutory secrecy requirements.
 Anyone who is or has carried out duties on behalf of a political party or candidate at the election is not permitted to be employed.